learn-co-students/debugging-with-pry-v-000/README.md

 That line will get interpereted at runtime (i.e., as your program is executed).
 When the interpreter hits that line, your program will actually *freeze* and your terminal will turn into a REPL that exists right in the middle of your program, wherever you added the `binding.pry` line.

 Let's take a look.
-In this repository, you'll se a file called `pry_is_awesome.rb`.
+In this repository, you'll see a file called `pry_is_awesome.rb`.

 ## Instructions Part I
 1. Install Pry on your computer by navigating to your home directory (`cd ~` in your terminal) and execute `gem install pry`.

-1. Fork and clone this repository.
+2. Fork and clone this repository.

-2. Look at the code in `lib/pry_is_awesome.rb`
+3. Look at the code in `lib/pry_is_awesome.rb`

 You should see the following code: